A Year in the Life of an American Indian: Summer

 • Google Calendar ICS

-In this Autumn Board Meeting of the Innermost House Foundation and inaugural Words in the Woods conversation in the Virginia Frame, we will explore our transcendental ethic of "plain living, high thinking, fellow feeling" as it has formed our culture and continues to shape our highest expectations.
+In this Autumn Board Meeting of the Innermost House Foundation and annual Words in the Woods conversation in the Virginia Frame, we will explore our transcendental ethic of "plain living, fellow feeling, and high thinking" as it has formed our culture and continues to shape our highest expectations.
 This autumn's meeting will be held in historic Williamsburg, Virginia, founded in 1632.
 Room is unavoidably limited by circumstances, with our regrets.
 By invitation to members.

 View Event →